ResourcesBlog

 Ending Bans on “No-Knock” Warrants, Choke Holds, and Militarized Policing

-Another troubling first move by the Trump administration in 2025 was the reintroduction of federal “no-knock” warrants, which allow law enforcement officers to enter private homes without prior notice or announcement, and an end to the federal ban on the use of choke holds.
+Another troubling move by the Trump administration was the reintroduction of federal “no-knock” warrants, which allow law enforcement officers to enter private homes without prior notice or announcement, and an end to the federal ban on the use of choke holds.
 This move reverses important reforms that sought to end these dangerous practices and increases the risk of deadly confrontations between law enforcement and communities of color.
 Both the use of no-knock warrants and choke holds have already led to numerous high-profile cases of police violence, often with fatal consequences, and disproportionately impact Black, Latino, and Indigenous communities.

 PHR has documented excessive force used by law enforcement against communities across the United States, including the dangerous and sometimes deadly use of crowd-control weapons.
 Our work has also helped debunk pseudo-scientific terms with racist origins like “excited delirium”, motivating leading medical associations and multiple U.S. states to ban the term.